-The Policy provides that the Company's Management is responsible for reviewing and reporting on the Company's progress towards achieving the measurable objectives set under this Policy for the named year (2022), and additionally disclosing details of the measurable objectives set under the Policy for the subsequent financial year (2023).
+The Policy provides that the Company's Management is responsible for reviewing and reporting on the Company's progress towards achieving the measurable objectives set under this Policy for the named year (2023), and additionally disclosing details of the measurable objectives set under the Policy for the subsequent financial year (2024).

-In 2022, the Company continued to improve diversity and inclusion by further focusing on equity, i.e. the fair treatment, access, and opportunity to advance for all people.
+In 2023, the Company continued to improve diversity and inclusion by further focusing on equity, i.e. the fair treatment, access, and opportunity to advance for all people.
 The Company is committed to developing and maintaining an inclusive workplace that embraces and celebrates diversity.
 Marley Spoon recognises that diversity improves its ability to attract, motivate and engage, develop and retain the best talent, create an engaged workforce, deliver the highest quality services to its customers and continue to grow the business.

-Rather than formally setting numerical objectives, the Company has set out its goals in this area in its Policy, and focussed on achieving these goals in practice, as evidenced by the following levels of representation as of 31 December 2022:
+Rather than formally setting numerical objectives, the Company has set out its goals in this area in its Policy, and focused on achieving these goals in practice, as evidenced by the following levels of representation as of 31 December 2023:

-- The proportion of female Directors on the Board: 50% (the Chairman of the Supervisory Board is female) - The proportion of female employees in Senior Executive positions: 37.5% - The proportion of female employees globally: 55.1%
+- The proportion of female Directors on the Board: 50% - The proportion of female employees in Senior Executive positions: 44.4% - The proportion of female employees globally: 56.0%